 IBM® Business Process Manager (IBM BPM) is a comprehensive business process management platform.
 It provides tools to enable authoring, testing, and deployment of business processes, as well as management capabilities.
-For more information, see IBM documentation.
+See IBM documentation.

 AppDynamics Instrumentation Use Cases

-In order to facilitate these monitoring use cases, the AppDynamics agent comes with out-of-the-box configuration necessary to:
+To facilitate these monitoring use cases, the AppDynamics agent provides out-of-the-box configuration necessary to:

 - Appropriately start and name Business Transactions originated within IBM BPM to allow management of system tasks with App iQ APM